BUILDING THE MODERN DAY SOLDIER | Darrin Henry

 Outside we took a brisk walk to the Aviation building.
 Or to use its correct name, the School of Army Aeronautical Engineering.

-Talk about an eyes bulging reaction – inside the huge warehouse-cum-hanger, there were helicopters lined up left to right like we’d just walked into a gigantic toy store.
+Talk about an eyes bulging reaction – inside the huge warehouse-cum-hanger, there were British Army helicopters lined up left to right like we’d just walked into a gigantic toy store.
 Only these were no toys, they were all the real thing.

 While David went to find someone in charge Sharon and I wandered hesitantly between the parked aircraft, hardly able to believe no-one was telling us off for getting too close!